This is a quick and easy recipe for a soft, spongy yet moist Marble cake.

 I like to think of this as my 'emergency' or 'last minute' cake.
 Why?
 Well, the ingredients are simple enough that I always have them available at home, so that when, at short notice, guests are expected for tea/coffee or we have to attend a birthday party at the last minute, I always have an easy but elegant cake at hand.

 I learned the technique to make a nicer marbling from my mother-in-law.
-I do not swirl the batter with a knife of fork, I just tap it on the counter everytime I add a layer and this technique; I found, makes a better and cleaner swirls.
+I do not swirl the batter with a knife or fork, I just tap it on the counter every time I add a layer and this technique; I found, makes better and cleaner swirls.

 - 3 eggs